SCB Service Awards

 SCB is proud of the career achievements of its members and the outstanding contributions they make to conservation every day and we honor those achievements on a biennial basis through an official awards program.

 Know someone who deserves recognition for their commitment to conservation and achievements in the field?
-Visit the Service Awards nomination page to nominate an individual or institution for a 2015 SCB Service Award
+Visit the Service Awards nomination page to nominate an individual or institution for an SCB Service Award

-In 2013 SCB presented Distinguished Service Awards to Eleanor Sterling (top left), Bill Sutherland (bottom right), John Woinarski, and the Center for the Study and Conservation of Raptors in Argentina (CECARA) at ICCB in Baltimore, Maryland, USA.
+In 2013 SCB presented Distinguished Service Awards to Eleanor Sterling, Bill Sutherland, John Woinarski, and the Center for the Study and Conservation of Raptors in Argentina (CECARA) at ICCB in Baltimore, Maryland, USA.

-Incoming SCB President James Watson (top right) and Lucas Joppa (bottom left) won Early Career Conservationist Awards and Robin Waples won the Edward T. LaRoe III Memorial Award.
+SCB President James Watson and Lucas Joppa won Early Career Conservationist Awards and Robin Waples won the Edward T. LaRoe III Memorial Award.

 Click here top learn more about the history of the SCB awards and to view past winners.